mayamegret/mayamegret.github.io/_pages/species.md

 ];

 const PERSONAL_NOTES = {
-  "Dryophytes cinereus": "I love frogs in general but I have a special soft spot for green tree frogs.
-My family and I have spent many afternoons at Huntley Meadows Park photographing them together.
-In the summer of 2022, my dad and I built a pond, and green tree frogs were the very first frogs to come and live in it!", "Hemiscyllium ocellatum": "I saw several epaulette sharks in Australia and find the way they use their pectoral fins to walk along the reef floor absolutely fascinating.
-They are one of the few sharks that can tolerate low oxygen environments by essentially holding their breath!", "Heterocentrotus mamillatus": "I love the thickness of the spikes on pencil urchins, and their colors are just so bright and beautiful.
-A real treat to spot underwater.", "Crocuta crocuta": "My first encounter with a spotted hyena was with my mom on safari in June 2025, where we witnessed a hyena and leopard fighting over an impala that had been recently killed by the leopard.
-The hyena won, stealing the carcass and leaving the leopard with only the stomach and intestines!", "Giraffa giraffa giraffa": "Giraffes are obviously so cool and unique, but when you see them in real life up close in the wild, it really is something else.
-I especially love the way they drink water, keeping their legs practically perfectly straight and spread wide apart, and the way water flicks from their tongue.", "Sakuraeolis arcana": "This species was super integral to my thesis research in Mozambique and holds a very special place in my heart.
-I documented many individuals across multiple sites and it never got old spotting one on a dive!", "Taenianotus triacanthus": "The leaf scorpionfish is just super fascinating to spot and observe.
-The way they mimic a dead leaf drifting in the current is extraordinary, and they are so well camouflaged that spotting one feels like a real achievement.", "Hippocampus camelopardalis": "The first seahorse I ever saw was in Mozambique on a seahorse survey with MAR and I fell in love with these guys then and there.
-The giraffe seahorse is named for its spotted patterning and it is just so beautifully unique."
+  "Dryophytes cinereus": "I love frogs in general but I love green tree frogs because my family and I have spent many afternoons at Huntley Meadows Park photographing the green tree frogs.
+Also in the summer of 2022, my dad and I built a pond and green tree frogs were the first frogs that lived in our pond.", "Hemiscyllium ocellatum": "I saw several epaulettes in Australia and find the way they use their fins to walk fascinating.", "Heterocentrotus mamillatus": "I love the thickness of the spikes of these guys, and their colors are just so bright and beautiful.", "Crocuta crocuta": "I love the spotted hyena, and my first encounter with one was with my mom on safari in June 2025, where we witnessed a hyena and leopard fighting over an impala that had been recently hunted and killed by the leopard.
+The hyena won, stealing the carcass and leaving the leopard with only the stomach and intestines!", "Giraffa giraffa giraffa": "Giraffes are obviously so cool and unique but when you see them in real life up close in the wild, it really is incredible.
+I really love the way they drink water, keeping their legs practically perfectly straight and spread out, and how the water flicks from their tongue.", "Sakuraeolis arcana": "This species was super integral to my thesis research and holds a special place in my heart!", "Taenianotus triacanthus": "Just super fascinating to spot and observe!", "Hippocampus camelopardalis": "The first seahorse I ever saw was in Mozambique on a seahorse survey and I fell in love with these guys then and there!"
 };

 const ANCESTOR_MAP = [